-- those arising from management's initiatives; and - those due to exogenous factors such as demand growth, changes in interest rates or windfalls.
+- management's initiatives; and - exogenous factors such as demand growth, changes in interest rates or windfalls.

 These sets of gains are normally associated with the out-performance of the X-factor and the regulator needs to consider:

 - the extent to which out-performance of the X-factor should be shared with customers or retained by the firm; - the period over which it should be shared with customers; and - the profile of the sharing arrangements.